Chhunneng/programming-starters-project/python/number-guessing-game.md

 ```

 Feel free to enhance the game, add features, or modify the structure as you see fit.
 Contributors can use this document as a guide to implementing the number guessing game in Python.

-This document provides a clear overview of the project, its objectives, features, and step-by-step instructions.
-The example code is included with comments to guide contributors through the implementation.
-Contributors can use this document as a reference to create their version of the number guessing game in Python.